Right… Left… No Thanks.

-I don’t do politics (in the modern sense of the word).
-I don’t write about it, I don’t discuss it, and I don’t think about it any longer than it takes to remind myself how averse I am to it; not my circus, not my monkeys.
-With that said, I’m going to write one-and-only-one piece (this one) about this topic and then be on my way, Stoically.
-Regardless, this is not really about politics, it’s about why the true Stoic has no time for such nonsense.
-Do not misunderstand, it is not that I do not stand for things, or that I am suggesting that you do not stand for things; I am saying whatever you stand for should be based on reason, logic, empathy, science, and facts—not alternate facts—real facts.
-That is Stoic, and by definition that cannot be anything to do with modern politics.
+I don’t do politics.
+I don’t write about it, I don’t discuss it, and I don’t think about it any longer than it takes to remind myself: not my circus, not my monkeys.
+With that said, I’m going to write this one post about this topic and then be on my way, stoically.
+This is not really about politics; it’s about why the true Stoic has no time for such nonsense.
+It is not that I or Stoics (classical or otherwise) do not stand for things, or that I suggest you do not stand for things.
+Rather, what I am saying is that whatever you stand for should be based on reason, logic, empathy, science, and facts—not alternate facts, but real facts.
+That is stoic, and by definition that cannot have anything to do with modern politics.

-Modern politics is not based on reason and logic, it is based on ideology and power structures, and has nothing to do with right and wrong.
+Modern politics is not based on reason and logic; it is based on ideology and power structures and has nothing to do with right and wrong.
 Political parties are just marketing companies selling a product, nothing more.
 Politics is about power, and power is about money.
 There is nothing else to it.
-An instructive example: John Boehner, former speaker of the US House of Representative, and a staunch conservative, was firmly opposed to marijuana for his entire political career.
-As soon as Mr. Boehner leaves political office, what was first on his agenda?
+Take John Boehner, for example.
+He was a former speaker of the US House of Representatives and a staunch conservative, who was firmly opposed to marijuana for his entire political career.
+Then, as soon as Mr. Boehner leaves political office, what was first on his agenda?
 A marijuana business.
-So, after years of helping to pass laws against marijuana, and helping to lock up tens of thousands of people for marijuana possession, now he is a cannabis businessman.
+So, after years of helping to pass laws against marijuana and helping to lock up tens of thousands of people for marijuana possession, now he is a cannabis businessman.
 Now he sells a drug to all the people he didn’t manage to lock up for the same drug.
 He even has the audacity to lobby for the legalizing of marijuana.
-Of course, he attributes that to “evolving” and “learning,” and giving the American people what they want, and other such fabricated nonsense to justify his dishonorable, hypocritical behavior.
+Of course, he attributes that to “evolving” and “learning” and giving the American people what they want and other such fabricated nonsense to justify dishonorable, hypocritical behavior.

-Yes, people do evolve and change opinions, but that’s not what this is, and you’re a fool if you believe it is.
-This is simple.
+It’s true, people can evolve and change opinions, but that’s not what this is.
+This is far more simple.
 While in office, Mr. Boehner made his fortune and kept power by towing the party line.
 Now, out of office, he makes money selling marijuana.
-It’s really that simple, money is all that matters.
+It’s really that simple; money is all that matters.
 I doubt he ever had any real views either way.
-John Boehner is not a conservative, he’s a capitalist, and nothing more.
+John Boehner is not a conservative; he’s a capitalist, and nothing more.
 He will sell anything that turns a profit, including ideology and marijuana.
 In office, he sold anti-drug conservative ideology for profit.
 Out of office, he sells drugs.

 Meanwhile, while Mr. Boehner “evolves” and makes millions, tens of thousands of people with minor drug possession charges languish in prison because of him.
 While he lobbies to make marijuana legal, ask this: is he also lobbying to get those people out of prison because he “evolved” and realized he was mistaken?
 No, of course not; there’s no money in that.